-The folk boom of the early 1960s spawned numerous purveyors of well-scrubbed folk-pop, and one of the most popular ensembles to emerge was the Serendipity Singers, founded at the University of Colorado.
-Brian Sennett and Brooks Hatch worked in the Harlin Trio, organized at the Delta Tau Delta house.
+The folk boom of the early 1960s spawned numerous purveyors of well-scrubbed folk pop, and one of the most popular ensembles to emerge was The Serendipity Singers, founded at the University of Colorado (CU).
+Bryan Sennett and Brooks Hatch originally played in The Harlin Trio, organized at the Delta Tau Delta house.

 The trio’s success inspired Sennett to expand.
 They recruited another trio of Delts known as the Mark III (John Madden, Jon Arbenz and Mike Brovsky) and fellow CU students, Bob Young and Lynne Weintraub.
 This new ensemble called themselves The Newport Singers, and they grew in popularity in and around Boulder through live performances and radio commercials.

 Looking for bigger and better opportunities, The Newport Singers moved to New York in the spring of ‘63.
 They expanded their ensemble once again, bringing on Texas-born folksingers Diane Decker and Tommy Tiemann.
 This family-sized group performed at the Bitter End, one of the top clubs in Greenwich Village, and gained the management expertise of the owner, Fred Weintraub.
 After a name-change compromise was reached due to another group also using the name ‘Newport,’ they started billing themselves as The Serendipity Singers and became the alternate headline act on Hootenanny—the weekly ABC TV folk-music showcase taped at different college campuses.